Who Is Shania Twain?

-On August 28, 1965, Eilleen Regina Edwards—who would later change her name to Shania Twain—was born in Windsor, Ontario, Canada.
+On August 28, 1965, Eilleen Regina Edwards — who would later change her name to Shania Twain — was born in Windsor, Ontario, Canada.
 Her parents divorced when she was young, but her mother, Sharon, soon remarried, to a man named Jerry Twain, a member of the Ojibwa tribe.
-Jerry adopted Sharon’s three daughters, and the four-year-old Eilleen became Eilleen Twain.
+Jerry adopted Sharon’s three daughters, and the 4-year-old Eilleen became Eilleen Twain.

 Twain grew up in the small town of Timmins, located in Ontario.
 There, her family often struggled to make ends meet, and Twain sometimes had nothing more than a “poor man’s sandwich” (bread spread with mayonnaise or mustard) for lunch at school.
 Jerry also had a violent streak, and Twain and her siblings witnessed him attack Sharon on more than one occasion.